 Preparation for Hearing

-When you appear for the hearing, check in with the clerk and your will be directed to the in which the eviction matters are being heard.
+When you appear for the hearing, check in with the clerk and you will be directed to the courtroom in which the eviction matters are being heard.
 You will need to be prepared to defend the allegations made in the notice at this hearing so bring any appropriate documentation.